Pioneer 10: Pioneer plaque

-Because it was strongly advocated by Carl Sagan, Pioneer 10 and Pioneer 11 carry a 152 by 229 mm gold-anodized aluminum plaque in case either spacecraft is ever found by intelligent life-forms from another planetary system.
-The plaques feature the nude figures of a human male and female along with several symbols that are designed to provide information about the origin of the spacecraft.
-The plaque is attached to the antenna support struts where it would be shielded from interstellar dust.
+Because it was strongly advocated by Carl Sagan, Pioneer 10 and Pioneer 11 each carry a 152 by 229 mm gold-anodized aluminum plaque intended as a message in the event that either spacecraft is ever discovered by intelligent extraterrestrial life.
+The plaque depicts nude male and female human figures alongside a series of symbolic diagrams designed to convey the spacecraft's origin.
+It is mounted on the antenna support struts, where it is shielded from erosion by interstellar dust.

+In popular culture
-Pioneer 10 in popular media

-In the film Star Trek V: The Final Frontier, a Klingon Bird-of-Prey destroys Pioneer 10 as target practice.

-In the serialized speculative fiction multimedia narrative 17776, one of the main characters is a sentient Pioneer 10.

-In the 1995 video game Chaos Control, an alien encounter with Pioneer 10 initiates a conflict between the alien race and humanity.
+Pioneer 10 has appeared in several works of popular culture and has been commemorated on a commemorative stamp.
+On February 28, 1975, a stamp depicting Pioneer 10 was issued in Mountain View, California.
+In the 1989 film Star Trek V: The Final Frontier, a Klingon Bird-of-Prey destroys the spacecraft for target practice.
+In the serialized speculative fiction multimedia narrative 17776, Pioneer 10 is portrayed as a sentient character.
+In the 1995 video game Chaos Control, an alien encounter with Pioneer 10 triggers a conflict between humanity and an extraterrestrial civilization.